 To track user account behavior, start by adopting behavior analytics tools.
 Set a standard for what "normal" activity looks like before you begin to look for any anomalous behavior.
 Once you've identified this pattern, you can begin looking for unusual patterns of behavior, particularly for authorized individuals.
 Any out-of-the-ordinary activity can be a sign of information security incident.

 In addition, keeping a close eye out for any unauthorized parties who might be trying to access systems and databases or requesting access to data that isn't necessary for them to perform their duties is crucial.
-A malicious insider threat actor seeking to get unauthorized access to sensitive data for harmful objectives, or a malicious operator who has already gained access to sensitive information, are the two situations that this type of behavior points to.
+A malicious insider threat actor extracting sensitive data for harmful objectives, or a malicious operator who has already gained access to sensitive information, are the two situations that this type of behavior points to.

 Observing network traffic

 The easiest strategy to stop attackers from gaining unauthorized access to your organization's sensitive data is to keep your network more secure since it serves as the point of entry for your data assets.
-However, it's important to keep a check on traffic entering and leaving your network, and also traffic that is traveling outside of it.
+However, it's important to keep a check on incoming and outgoing traffic from your network, and also traffic that is traveling outside of it.

 Furthermore, if your business solely runs in one region, keep a look out for any traffic coming from or going to unknown locations.